The money you need

 Use email

-Use email promotions — but only customers who have given you their permission to contact them.
+Use email promotions — but only contact customers who have given you their permission to contact them.
 The people who know and like your products already are far more likely to read your emails and respond to them positively.

 Send personal notes